simonsfoundation/spectrum-autism-prevalence-map/README.md

 If you don’t have postgresql,
 `brew install postgresql`

-Create a db in postgres and add your postgres db info into .env.
+Create an empty db in postgres and add your postgres db info into .env.
 The following is an example.

 ```
 DB_HOST='localhost'